 곽지해변 & 한담해변 – 제주도

-Getting there: Hopping back on bus 700, head eastbound again from Jeju Intercity Bus Terminal for about 30 minutes and get off at Gwakji.
+Getting there: Hop back on bus 700, head eastbound again from Jeju Intercity Bus Terminal for about 30 minutes, and get off at Gwakji.
 To get to Handam, take the paved path that starts east of Gwakji Beach and extends along the coast.
-It’s about a five to ten minute walk.
+It’s about a five to ten-minute walk.

 *One thing to keep in mind when visiting Jeju is that many of the main beaches also have a smaller “secret beach.”
 Gwakji, Hamdeok and Gimnyeong have secluded strips of sand to the east of the main beach, while Hwasun has one to its west.